A Counter-Intuitive Path to Pastoral Success: Make a Mistake

 The church where I work videotapes most of the services, so I have hundreds of messages on tape.
 Only one of them gets shown repeatedly.

 This video is a clip from the beginning of one of our services.
-A high school worship dance team had just brought the house down to get things started, and I was supposed to transition us into some high-energy worship by reading Psalm 150.
+A high school worship dance team had just brought the house down to get things started, and I was supposed to transition us into some high-energy worship by reading Psalms 150.

 This was a last-second decision, so I had to read it cold, but with great passion: "Praise the Lord!
 Praise God in his sanctuary; praise him in his mighty firmament!"
 The psalm consists of one command after another to praise, working its way through each instrument of the orchestra.